microsoftgraph/microsoft-graph-docs/content/authorization/auth_overview.md

 In addition, there are differences in permission scopes required by the two authentication providers, as well as differences in the claims returned in various tokens.
 For more information, see [Well-known scopes](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#well-known-scopes) and [Token Claims](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/#token-claims) in [What's different about the v2.0 endpoint?](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-compare/).

-Also, the Azure AD v2.0 endpoint is under active development, with additional features and supported scenarios being added.
+Also, the Azure AD v2.0 endpoint is under active development, with additional features and supported scenarios to be added.
 For a current list of limitations and restrictions for the Azure AD v2.0 endpoint, see [Should I use the v2.0 endpoint?](https://azure.microsoft.com/en-us/documentation/articles/active-directory-v2-limitations/).

 ## Registering your app for authentication

-Once you've decided which authentication provider meets your app's requirements, you need to register your app at that authentication provider's portal.
+When you decide which authentication provider meets your app's requirements, you need to register your app at that authentication provider's portal.
 Registering your app establishes your app's identity with the authentication provider, and enables your app to specify its identity when submitting authentication requests from the user.

 - To [register your app with Azure AD](../auth_azure_ad/app_authentication_azure_ad.md), use the [Microsoft Azure Management portal](https://manage.windowsazure.com/).